jmix-framework/jmix-masquerade/README.md

 ## How to work with the Selenide elements

-If the component does not have the `cuba-id` parameter, you can use the
+If the component does not have the `j-test-id` parameter, you can use the
 ```@FindBy``` annotation.
 This annotation has a list of optional parameters,
 like `name`, `className`, `id` and so on, which helps to identify the component.